 The set menu for main meals changes daily: expect Italian recipes mixed with traditional Salteño ingredients.
 Everything is handmade, from the fresh pasta to the mango ice cream.
 A separate menu is available for veggies or those with dietary requirements.
 Meals are eaten at separate tables (or all together if you prefer), and the food is superb.

-Have a glass of wine with Fabrizio and Valentina before dinner, with a selection of cheeses and hams as picadas if you’re peckish.
+Have a glass of wine before dinner, with a selection of cheeses and hams as picadas if you’re peckish.
 You might start with a risotto of quinoa with peppers, followed by fillet of beef from local farms, which will be succulent as butter, cooked the Italian way on a hot dish, and served with rocket salad with parmesan cheese.
 There’s also brasato, an Italian dish of beef slow-cooked with vegetables, or fish from Chile.
 Puddings include Amaretti ice cream, a pear tarte tatin, or a yummy pear and chocolate crumble.

 Lunch is usually light and delicious - think salads, soups, fresh pasta, vegetable tarts and fresh fruit salads.
 There’s usually an asado (a traditional Argentinian barbecue) on Sunday lunchtimes in the outside quincho (covered eating area).